Your Food, Simplified — movewell.

 Traveling?
 Enjoy it.

 Seriously, enjoy the experience, try the food, make memories.
-Travel is not the time to be rigid.
-Just try to stay hydrated, keep moving (all those steps count!), and get back to your routine when you're home.
+Just stay hydrated, keep moving, and get back to your routine when you're home.
 One trip will not undo your progress.

 💧